-No one is shown smoking a cigarette throughout the entire movie.
+As part of the message the movies promotes, no one is shown smoking a cigarette throughout the entire movie.
 In fact, except in the black and white film that Naylor watches, no-one is seen even holding a cigarette.
-Naylor holds an empty packet and Robert Duvall holds an (unlit) cigar.
+Naylor holds an empty packet and The Captain holds an (unlit) cigar.

-During the scene in which Nick and Joey are in the amusement park riding the Ferris wheel and are eating what appears to be ice cream, they are actually eating mashed potatoes.
-The reason for this being that during filming under hot movie lighting, actual ice cream melts too quickly to ensure continuity from shot to shot.
-The use of mashed potatoes is an old photography trick used commonly in the advertising industry, and is something infinitely more desirable than the other oft-used ice cream substitutes in film or photography: Crisco or Lard.
+When Nick and Joey are riding the Ferris wheel, their "ice cream" is really mashed potatoes.
+This is because hot movie lighting causes real ice cream to melt too quickly to ensure continuity from shot to shot.
+The use of mashed potatoes is an old photography trick used commonly in the advertising industry (which this movie is about), and is something infinitely more desirable than the other oft-used ice cream substitutes in film or photography: Crisco or Lard.

 Jason Reitman wrote individual letters to each of the stars in the film telling them why they would be right for the part.
 Every one of his first choices accepted their parts and most thanked Reitman for his great letter.

 Sam Elliott's character Lorne Lutch is based on real "Marlboro Man" model Wayne McLaren, who contracted lung cancer, testified for anti-smoking legislation, and had the Phillip Morris Company try to deny he was in the ads.
 Two other models - David McLean and Dick Hammer - also died of lung cancer.
 A fourth, Eric Lawson, died of respiratory failure due to chronic obstructive pulmonary disease, or COPD, at the age of 72 in 2014.